elugens/hello-javascript/docs/additional-questions/network-requests/fetch-requests.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Second, starts the process of getting the response body.
-We need to use an additional method call to get the response.
+We need to use an additional method call to retrieve the response.
 The response provides multiple promise-based methods to access the body in various formats, including text, JSON, formData, blob, and ArrayBuffer.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />